August 18th, 1996, 2.30pm, The Mariott Marquis Hotel, New York

 Margaret Lowe, Paula Downes, Andrew Downes, Anna Downes, Cynthia Downes

 Anticlockwise starting left: Andrew Downes & Jim Lowe;

 Left to right: Anna Downes, Andrew Downes, Jim Lowe, Paula Downes

 Anna Downes, Paula Downes, Andrew Downes

-Feyda Brannen, Bick Brannen, Carol Kniebusch Noe, Margaret Lowe, Cynthia Downes, Paula Downes
+Left to right: Feyda Brannen, Bick Brannen (owners of Brannen Brothers Flutemakers, sponsors of the Sonata for 8 Flutes commission), Carol Kniebusch Noe, Margaret Lowe, Cynthia Downes, Paula Downes

 The first British performance was in October of that year, at a Flute Day at Birmingham Conservatoire, organised by Margaret.
 The Birmingham Professional Flute Choir, conducted by Carol Kniebusch Noe, performed the work in the Adrian Boult Hall.